Philip Schuyler: Works of art

 Schuyler was depicted by John Trumbull in his 1821 painting Surrender of General Burgoyne, which hangs in the United States Capitol rotunda in Washington, D.C.

 Major General Philip Schuyler, a bronze statue by sculptor J. Massey Rhind, was erected outside Albany City Hall in 1925.
-In June 2020, Albany mayor Kathy Sheehan signed an executive order for the statue to be removed and given to a "museum or other institution for future display with appropriate historical context", due to Schuyler's ownership of slaves.
-The statue was requested the next day by the mayor of Schuylerville, New York, who suggested that it be relocated to Schuyler House.
+In June 2020, Albany mayor Kathy Sheehan signed an executive order for the statue to be removed and given to a "museum or other institution for future display with appropriate historical context" because Schuyler owned slaves.
+The statue was requested the next day by the mayor of Schuylerville, New York, who suggested that it be moved to Schuyler House.
+In the early morning of June 10, 2023, the statue was removed from its pedestal, then transported by trailer to an undisclosed storage location.
+After the statue was removed, a time capsule was discovered underneath in a sealed metal box.

 In popular culture

 The non-speaking role of Philip Schuyler was originated by ensemble member Sydney James Harcourt in the 2015 Broadway musical Hamilton, in which Schuyler's son-in-law Alexander Hamilton is the title character.